-(1) For residential uses:

-(A) each dwelling unit shall have at least one enclosed parking space, except that at least 35 percent of the total dwelling units shall have at least two enclosed parking spaces.

-(B) with three or more bedrooms, two spaces are required.

-(C) with fewer than three bedrooms, one space is required.

-- (2) For a private amenity area, one space per 500 square feet of floor area is required. - (3) Angled, head-in, or parallel parking may be provided within the right-of-way. - (4) On-street parking spaces may be counted towards the guest parking requirement.
+- (1) For residential uses: - (A) each dwelling unit shall have at least one enclosed parking space, except that at least 40 percent of the total dwelling units shall have at least two enclosed parking spaces. - (B) with three or more bedrooms, two spaces are required. - (C) with fewer than three bedrooms, one space is required. - (D) Parking is prohibited in roadways less than 25 feet wide. - (2) For a private amenity area, one space per 500 square feet of floor area is required. - (3) Angled, head-in, or parallel parking may be provided within the right-of-way.

-- (5) Any off-street parking for residential uses may extend beyond the front property line. - (6) A parking space in an enclosed structure may be within 20 feet of the right-ofway line adjacent to a street or alley if: - (A) the garage door has a remote automatic control installed that is maintained in working condition; and - (B) no portion of the garage door encroaches into the public right-of-way when it opens or closes. - (d) Impact of DART light rail.
+- (4) On-street parking spaces may be counted towards the guest parking requirement. - (5) Any off-street parking for residential uses may extend beyond the front property line. - (6) A parking space in an enclosed structure may be within 20 feet of the right-of-way line adjacent to a street or alley if: - (A) the garage door has a remote automatic control installed that is maintained in working condition; and - (B) no portion of the garage door encroaches into the public right-of-way when it opens or closes. - (d) Impact of DART light rail.
 Off-street parking requirements for all uses in the mixed use, single family/townhouse, and residential/retirement housing use subdistricts shall be reduced by 20 percent below the requirements in Section 51A-4.200 after DART begins operating a light-rail stop in the mixed use subdistrict. - (e) Special parking for a transit passenger station or transfer center use.
 At such time as a DART light rail station is opened in the mixed use and residential/retirement use subdistricts, all uses allowed in the mixed use and residential/retirement housing use subdistricts may make available 25 percent of their required parking as shared remote parking with a transit passenger station or transfer center use subject to the following requirements: - (1) a maximum of 500 spaces in the mixed use subdistrict may be used as remote parking for a transit passenger station or transfer center; - (2) special parking may account for up to 100 percent of parking for a transit passenger station or transfer center; - (3) there is no maximum distance requirement for a remote parking in the mixed use and residential/retirement housing use subdistricts for a transit passenger station or transfer center; and - (4) the shared parking agreement must be executed in accordance with Section 51A-4.328.
 (Ord.
 Nos.
 25088; 25790; 27600)